 The project team investigated options for including other ADAC projects in as either visualizations or by incorporating underlying data into the Arctic All-Hazards platform.
 The GII platform is robust and capable of incorporating any form of spatial data and can visual dynamic data use the GeoEvent Server if required/desired.
 The results of this investigation were shared at a weekly all-hands meeting.

 Usability Study Report – The research team completed a complete usability report detailing the overall scope of the project, including detailing work that occurred in Year 5 and Year 6.
 The report details design decisions, why those design decisions were made, and explains how the application functions within the GII environment.
-This report serves as the final project report and will be updated to reflect additional work completed in year 7, principally the inclusion of an AIS feed into the application and hand-off to USCG.
+This report serves as the final project report and will be updated to reflect additional work to be completed in year 7, principally the inclusion of an AIS feed into the application and hand-off to USCG.
 The report also outlines potential improvements to the application to increase its utility.

 Key Stakeholder Engagement: